 Random Occurrences and Bits of “Old Froneberger House” Knowledge:

-In 1893, Barak Wright was the builder of the original house.
+In 1892 to 1893, Barak Wright was the builder of the original house.
 Barak was the father of Charlie Wright, who was famous for his rescue on Whiteside Mountain.
 His level headed action saved a friend from death and earned Charlie the Carnegie Award for Heroism.